"repainting" poems

 or comprehend staying?

-in your own world
+in my own world

 repainting the walls

-dying your hair
+dying my hair

-combatting the urge to make it all fall.
+combat the urge to make it all fall.

-how I could make you see
+how could I make you see

 this isn’t a limited belief